PoshoDev/Loaf/README.md

 # 🍞 Loaf
 ### *So bland yet so good!™*

-Effortlessly access your MySQL server and procedures, plus some other utilities.
+Effortlessly access your SQL servers and procedures, plus some other utilities.